-Our home away from home while we were exploring Valle de Guadalupe and Ensenada was Hotel Coral & Marina.
-As you might expect the hotel sits on a marina and was built as a semi-circle so each room has a view of the pool, marina and amazing the sunrise and sunset.
+Our home away from home, while we were exploring Valle de Guadalupe and Ensenada, was Hotel Coral & Marina.
+As you might expect the hotel sits on a marina and was built as a semi-circle so each room has a view of the pool, and marina and an amazing sunrise and sunset.

 There is no other way to start a perfect day than breakfast at BC Bistro & Cava located on the first floor of Hotel Coral.
 If you are lucky enough to be there on Sunday you can partake in their elaborate brunch.
 If not, there is a smaller version of brunch available daily with an omelet, chilaquiles and quesadilla bar, Mexican specialties as well as fresh fruit.

 Exploring the Town of Ensenada

 We headed into Ensenada one afternoon with two goals.
 The first was to spend time with my friend, Jean Loup who owns the oldest French restaurant in Mexico, El Rey Sol, & who I met on my last trip to Ensenada.
 Our second goal was to find the La Guerrerense food cart.

 El Rey Sol; the Oldest French Restaurant in Mexico